ttytm/german-scroll.code/README.md

 ## 🗒️ Additional Info:

-Using this extension for quiet while and being satisfied with it's behavior it should make it's way to the public.
+After using this extension for a while and being happy with its behavior, it should make its way into the public domain.
 Since it's still pretty fresh out of the oven and not many eyes have been on it yet, there may be scenarios where the scrolling behaves unexpectedly.
-If you experience any of these, please feel free to open an issue or submit a PR.
+If you notice any of these issues, feel free to open an issue or submit a PR.

-If you feel like tinkering with it yourself, the repo holds a `dev` branch containing a bunch of console logs that may be useful to analyze scrolling.
+If you feel like tinkering with it yourself, the repo holds a `dev` branch that contains a bunch of console logs that might be useful to analyze scrolling.

 And of course showing some love and leaving a star on the repo or rating the extension always helps ❤️.